Leonid10011/ecommerce-frontend/README.md

 # E-Commerce Frontend in React with Material-UI

 # Currently working on:
+- [ ] Rework UI components for products
-- [ ] Create Documentation with typedoc
+- [x] Create Documentation with typedoc
 - [x] Rework handling of authentication.
 Introduce useAuthApi hook and adjust authContext.
 - [x] Rework handling of OrderItems, useOrderApi hook.
 Next step remove old orderItems code and implement the hook in product context.
 - [x] Cleaning and Refactoring ProductContext.
 Introducing hooks for filtering.